 Taya Triffo is a graduate student with the Institute of Resources, Environment, and Sustainability, and she is working toward her Master of Arts.
 She earned her undergraduate degree — a Bachelor of Arts in Philosophy, Politics, and Economics — at the University of Regina, convocating with great distinction and the President’s Medal.

 To this research, she brings her keen interest in the social and political dimensions of transformative change.
 Taya is interested in how communities articulate, organize, negotiate, and envision possible futures during times of transition and reform.
 In particular, she is interested in how communities set agendas and attempt collective action within the food sovereignty movement and the just energy transition movement.
 To date, her research and work have been primarily focused in her home community of Regina, Saskatchewan in Treaty Four territory.
 She has participated in advocacy for the 100% Renewable Regina project — both as a community facilitator and as a policy researcher.
 She has worked with the Regina Qu’Appelle Health Region and the Community Engagement and Research Centre, supporting the development of a report on Saskatchewan farmers’ participation in and perception of local food systems.
 She has worked as a program analyst with the Saskatchewan Ministry of Agriculture.
 Further, she has done research with Guatemalan communities pursuing agrarian reform and a comprehensive rural community development strategy.

-Research interests: Decolonisation; Community-based Research; Policy and Decision-Making; Political Ecology; Resilience; Resource Governance and Management; Social-Ecological Systems; Ecological Economics; Philosophy of Economics; Epistemology.
+Research interests: Resilience, Collective Action, Transformation, Community-based Research; Policy and Decision-Making; Political Ecology; Resource Governance and Management; Social-Ecological Systems; Ecological Economics; Philosophy of Economics; Epistemology.

 Contact information: ttriffo [at] student [dot] ubc [dot] ca